dieselfox1/fincommerce/docs/block-development/extensible-blocks/cart-and-checkout-blocks/additional-checkout-fields.md

 ## Validation and sanitization

-It is possible to add custom validation and sanitization for additional checkout fields using WordPress action hooks.
+It is possible to add custom validation and sanitization for additional checkout fields using finpress action hooks.

 These actions happen in two places: